Simon Burton (parliamentary official)

 Simon Peter Burton is a British public servant and the current Clerk of the Parliaments, the chief clerk in the House of Lords.

 Burton was appointed as Clerk of the Parliaments with the effect from 2 April 2021 for a term of five years.
 He served earlier as Clerk Assistant and, before that, as Reading Clerk in the House of Lords.

+Burton's daughter was featured on Junior Bake Off.